For current COVID-19 information, see LegalHelpBC.ca

 Most cases are started with a "Notice of civil claim", but some types of cases must be started with a document called a "Petition".
 You must use the correct document to start your legal action.
 You do not have a choice about how to start your lawsuit – the Supreme Court Rules dictate the correct procedure.
 If in doubt, you should get legal advice to answer this key question.

 In very general terms, cases relating to wills and estate matters, interest in land, or the property of people under a disability (such as infants) are started with a petition.
 It is very important to read the full text of Rule 2-1 to understand the particular cases that must be commenced by petition.
-All other cases are started by filing a notice of civil claim, and are called “actions”.
+Most other cases are started by filing a notice of civil claim, and are called “actions”.

 In general, people who start a lawsuit are called: